OrianaVenture/VentureValheim/LogoutTweaks/README.md

 ## Changelog

+### 0.1.0

+* Update for game patch 0.211.7 Crossplay.
+Reverted ServerSync to 1.6.

+### 0.0.5

+* Updated ServerSync to V1.10.
+Fixed an issue with Server Sync config not locking.

 ### 0.0.4

 * Added ability to restore stamina from last logout with regen delay of 5 seconds.
 Added more config options.
 Changed file storage structure, expect a warning on version upgrade.